Sebasts/SpringMVCSQLCRUD/README.md

 In the future, I want to be able to have the user enter a time an date so that the memo can be emailed... or even texted to them at the requested time.

-There were a lot of stumbling points.
-Centering a div.. making an entire div clickable.
-Saving the data to a csv file and reading it back... still some issues there.